Product-complete tilting complexes and Cohen-Macaulay hearts: CM-excellent rings and restrictable t-structures

 In particular, if $R$ is local then \textup{(a)} holds if and only if $R$ is CM-excellent.
 Furthermore, if $R$ is of finite Krull dimension and \textup{(b)} holds then $R$ is a homomorphic image of a Cohen--Macaulay ring of finite Krull dimension. \end{theorem} \begin{proof} The ``Furthermore'' part follows by Kawasaki's construction, see \cite[p.~123]{Kaw02}, \cite[p.~2738]{Kaw08}, and \cite[Theorem~15.7]{Mat89}. \end{proof}

 Let $R$ be a commutative noetherian ring of finite Krull dimension and let $\ed$ be a codimension function on $\Spec R$.
 As in the previous section, let $(\Ucal,\Vcal)$ be the induced compactly generated t-structure, let $T= \bigoplus_{\pp \in \Spec R}\RGamma_{\!\pp} R_\pp [\ed(\pp)]$ and $C=T^+$ be the induced silting and the character dual cosilting complex.
-We let $\Hcal_\mathrm{CM}$ denote the heart of the cosilting t-structure induced by $C$.
+We let $\Hcal_\mathrm{CM}^\ed$ denote the heart of the t-structure $(\Ucal,\Vcal)$.
 We call this heart the \newterm{Cohen--Macaulay heart}, note that it does not depend on the choice of the codimension function up to categorical equivalence, \cite[Remark~4.10]{HNS}.
-Let $\pp \in \Spec R$.
+Therefore, when not concerned with the particular way the Cohen--Macaulay heart is embedded into $\D(R)$, we can denote it simply as $\Hcal_\mathrm{CM}$.